TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action: Trace ward identities for CFTs

 Additional dimension-four local invariants denoted by $\cL_i$ in (\ref{trace}) may also appear in the general form of the trace anomaly, if there are couplings to additional background fields.
-For example in the case of massless fermions coupled to a gauge field, there are contributions from the scalar invariants $\cL_F= F_{\m\n}F^{\m\n}$ of electromagnetism or from the strong or electroweak non-abelian gauge fields $\cL_G = {\rm Tr} (G_{\m\n}G^{\m\n})$, with coefficients $\b_{_F}$ or $\b_{_G}$ determined by the $\b$ function of the corresponding gauge coupling.
+For example in the case of massless fermions coupled to a gauge field, there are contributions from the scalar invariants $\cL_F= F_{\m\n}F^{\m\n}$ of electromagnetism or from the strong or electroweak non-abelian gauge fields $\cL_G = {\rm Tr} (G_{\m\n}G^{\m\n})$, with coefficients $\b_{_F}$ or $\b_{_G}$ determined by the $\b$-function of the corresponding gauge coupling.
 The anomalous contributions must take the form of this sum of local dimension-four invariants in (\ref{trace}) for any local and covariant quantum field theory in $d=4$ spacetime dimensions, the only dependence upon the particular theory residing in the values of $b, b', b'', \b_i$, which are dimensionless coefficients in units of $\hbar$.

-For a general discussion of CFTs in the flat spacetime limit, with no background gauge fields, we require only the minimal coupling to the spacetime metric, necessary to obtain $T^{\m\n}$ insertions and covariant definition of the three-point correlator $\cS_3^{\m_1\n_1\m_2\n_2\m_3\n_3}(x_1, x_2, x_3;\eta)$ by three metric variations, as in (\ref{Tn}).
-Hence for this application to CFT we set the explicit trace term of (\ref{trace}) and (\ref{cltrace}) $T=0$, and also drop the possible $\cL_i$ anomalous terms in (\ref{trace}) and (\ref{traceiden}) depending upon background fields other than the metric.
+For a general discussion of CFTs in the flat spacetime limit, with no background gauge fields, we require only the minimal coupling to the spacetime metric, necessary to obtain the covariant definition of the three-point correlator $\cS_3^{\m_1\n_1\m_2\n_2\m_3\n_3}(x_1, x_2, x_3;\eta)$ by metric variations, as in (\ref{Tn}).
+Hence for this application to CFT we set the explicit trace term of (\ref{trace}) and (\ref{cltrace}) $T_{cl}=0$, and also drop the possible $\cL_i$ anomalous terms in (\ref{trace}) depending upon background fields other than the metric.